heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 Second, mobile browsers have arrived and are no longer easy to ignore.
 While the national data shows mobile at nearly 13%, I've seen the Google Analytics for clients with mobile usage approaching 30%!

 {% h3 Predictions for the Next 12 Months %}
-- Combined, Mobile will overtake IE8 in the next 3 months.
+- Combined, mobile will overtake IE8 in the next 3 months.
 - IE7 will drop well below 1% in the next 12 months.
 - IE8 will drop below 5% in the next 12 months.
 - IE9 will start beating Chrome relatively soon (next 3 months); Although IE10 will severely impact IE9 once it comes out.